python-discord/bot/bot/resources/tags/docstring.md

-A [`docstring`](https://docs.python.org/3/glossary.html#term-docstring) is a string with triple quotes that often used in file, classes, functions, etc. A docstring should have a clear explanation of exactly what the function does.
-You can also include descriptions of the function's parameter(s) and its return type, as shown below.
+A [`docstring`](https://docs.python.org/3/glossary.html#term-docstring) is a string with triple quotes that's placed at the top of files, classes and functions.
+A docstring should contain a clear explanation of what it's describing.
+You can also include descriptions of the subject's parameter(s) and its return type, as shown below:
 ```py
 def greet(name, age) -> str:
     """